taoensso/tempel/README.md

 ### Data security framework for Clojure

-**Tempel** is a lightweight encryption framework that wraps the JVM's native crypto facilities to provide a **high-level Clojure API** that is: idiomatic, simple, and **easy-to-use** even for non-experts.
+**Tempel** is a lightweight encryption *framework* that wraps the JVM's native crypto facilities to provide a **particularly high-level Clojure API** for easily protecting your users' data.

-It incorporates **best practices and reasonable defaults** to help simplify many common data security needs.
+More than another collection of crypto utils, Tempel offers a **coherent and opinionated API for secure data management** and is focused on helping you with the [toughest parts](../../wiki/1-Getting-started#challenges) of actually **using encryption in practice**.

+Its [tiny API](../../wiki/1-Getting-started#api-overview) and focus on **smart keychains** helps shield you from unnecessary and error-prone complexity, greatly simplifying the most common data security needs.

 ## Latest release/s